EcoNet-NZ/inaturalist-weed-status-updater/README.md

 1. In **CAMS**, when clicking on a weed instance that has been synchronised from iNaturalist, the pop-up shows an "Update weed status" button.

 1. In **CAMS**, clicking on the "Update weed status" button calls the **iNaturalist Weed Status Updater**, which authorises the user using iNaturalist.
 If the user is not logged into iNaturalist, iNaturalist prompts the user for their credentials.
-The iNaturalist Weed Status Updater web app is then displayed.

-1. After filling in the fields on the **iNaturalist Weed Status Updater**, the user clicks on the "Update Observation" button which then updates the relevant iNaturalist observation fields as the logged-in iNaturalist user.
+1. The **iNaturalist Weed Status Updater web app** is then displayed.
+After filling in the fields, the user clicks on the "Update Observation" button which then updates the relevant iNaturalist observation fields as the logged-in iNaturalist user.

 ## System View